hmsayem/competitive-programming/README.md

-# Competitive Programming
+## About

-**Snippets:** This folder contains all the codes of all the algorithms I generally use in the programming contests.
+**Snippets:** Contains all the codes of all the algorithms I generally use in the programming contests.

-**Solutions:** This folder contains the solutions of my solved problems in various online judges.
+**Solutions:** Contains the solutions of my solved problems in various online judges.